 2. To provide the implementation manager a clear and concise picture of the development need items or processes identified as GAPS will be iterated within the ERPLY system with the customer present.
 Results including friction points and end goals will later be provided to ERPLY project team for hourly development & cost estimate

 4. Approved and itemized GAP analysis is sent to ERPLY project team to estimate development hours per GAP item, and work with the Implementation manager to suggest non-developmental solutions.
-Priced developmental solutions and (usually free) non-developmental alternatives will be provided to customer for review. • GAP item evaluation and development hours identified o Estimate of hours/cost per item is reviewed by customer, and needs assessed again. o Often, non-developmental solutions are reassessed.
+Priced developmental solutions and (usually free) non-developmental alternatives will be provided to the customer for review. • GAP item evaluation and development hours identified o Estimate of hours/cost per item is reviewed by the customer and needs to be assessed again. o Often, non-developmental solutions are reassessed.

 GAP item evaluation and development hours identified

-- Estimate of hours/cost per item is reviewed by customer, and needs assessed again.
+- Estimate of hours/cost per item is reviewed by the customer and needs to be assessed again.